If you were injured on someone else’s property in Philadelphia, you may be entitled to compensation.

 - Supermarkets and big box stores

 - Professional offices

 - Public facilities

-Yes.
-However, the rule is not as straightforward as it seems, and you do not need to prove that the dog has bitten previously in order to pursue a claim for financial compensation.
-Dog owners should take appropriate steps to prevent dog bites in the first place.
-When they fail do so, they can be held legally accountable.
+Yes, Pennsylvania has a “one bit rule” when it comes to dog bite injuries.
+This means that if you were bitten by a dog in Philadelphia, you do not need to prove that the dog has a history of biting people in order to pursue a claim for financial compensation.
+Dog owners should always take appropriate steps to maintain control of their pets and prevent dog bites.
+When they fail to do so, they can be held legally accountable.

 Call or Click for a Free Consultation